Business Lawyers Archives

 Are you looking for legal advice in your new home?
-Check out our listing of expat-friendly business lawyers in Luxembourg and get the right advice for your company:
+Check out our listing of expat-friendly business lawyers in the Netherlands and get the right advice for your company:

+Russell Advocaten is a law firm based in Amsterdam.
+They offer a range of legal services, specializing in international business, labor and employment, and other aspects of immigration.
+So, whatever the needs of your family or business, find the right answer with Russell Advocaten.

+Noordam Advocatuur is a law firm specializing in Dutch employment law.
+They have over 25 years experience in providing advice and support for international workers living in the Netherlands.
+So, if you’re looking for help regarding contracts or dismissals, speak to Noordam Advocatuur.

 Are you an expat service provider?
 Add your services to the Expatica Directory!Add listing